 Ensuring Inclusive, Transparent, and Innovative Engagement in the development of the plan and associated policies and program.

-Creating Accountable and Restorative Recommendations that recognize inequality and seek to resolve them using clearly identified strategies.
+Creating Accountable and Restorative recommendations that recognize inequality and seek to resolve them using clearly identified strategies.

 Moving at The Speed of Trust where candor and honesty are recognized as essential for public trust and preparing Vermonters for transition to a sustainable climate future.